mahmoud-alzubi/MStore/README.md

 # MStore 🛒
 <p align="justify">
-MStore is a backend project for an online shopping store that follows a parent-child Maven structure.
-It includes microservices for Inventory, Orders, and Products, and utilizes MongoDB and MySQL databases.
-The project incorporates integration testing using Test Containers to ensure reliable and comprehensive system functionality testing. </p>
+MStore is a backend project for an online shopping store.
+It follows a parent-child Maven structure and adheres to Java modularity principles.
+Additionally, it includes microservices for Inventory, Orders, and Products, and utilizes MongoDB and MySQL databases.
+The project incorporates integration testing using Test Containers to ensure reliable and comprehensive system functionality testing.</p>

 <p align="justify">To implement efficient RESTful APIs, MStore leverages the Java and Spring Boot framework.
 This framework allows for seamless management of inventory, order processing, and product information in the online store. </p>